oldham123/cfa_level_iii/_readings/Reading 37 Overview of the Global Investment Performance Standards.md

     - Each segment exists as a separate account
     - That account as its own cash balance
     - The account is managed by the manager of the composite
+  - Terminated portfolios must be included in the historical record of a composite through the last full reporting period that the portfolio was under management, to prevent the inclusion of a portfolio for partial periods

 - The following items must be disclosed in a GIPS compliance report:
   - The appropriate statement based on whether the firm as been verified, and whether the firm has had a performance examination